 Accessibility and Roof Pitch

 If your chimney is hard to reach or sits on a steep roof, the repair will take longer and require more safety equipment.
-Scaffolding or a cherry picker may be needed, which can add £300 to £800, depending on the setup.
+Scaffolding or a cherry picker may be needed, which can add £350 to £900 in 2026, depending on the setup.

 Material Type (Brick, Stone, or Rendered)